n4kz/weaver/readme.md

 - `watch`      Restart all tasks in task group when one of watched files was modified.
 Optional
 - `timeout`    Timeout between SIGINT and SIGTERM for stop and restart commands.
 Defaults to 1000ms.
 Optional
 - `runtime`    Minimal runtime required for persistent task to be restarted after unclean exit.
 Defaults to 1000ms.
 Optional
 - `cwd`        Task group working directory.
-Defaults to path.
+Relative to `path` or absolute.
 Optional

 Configuration file is validated with JSON Schema from file `lib/schema.json`.